Knishmas/Obsidian-Notes/Go/Let's Go/Chapter 6 Middleware.md

 	- Regularly check logs for unexpected problems.
 	- Blocked resources in Firefox are shown as errors in the console logs.

+## 6.3 Request Logging
+-
+## 6.4 Panic Recovery
+*What's a panic?*
+- In Go lang a  panic is what occurs with a function when we receive an unexpected error.
+- A panic results in the immediate termination of the application.

+*In go lang for every request received to a handler go lang creates a new go routine for it to be handled.
+This allows concurrency*

+- By default go lang will call unwind the stack calling any deferred functions and  log the stack trace leading up to the panic.
+- If a HTTP request results in a panic then the underlying HTTP is closed, NOT the entire application.
+- By default a server will give an empty reply if a panic occurs from a request due to the closed connection, but with middleware we can recover the panic and give a more informed reply.
+-